DA0-DA0/docs/docs/dao-governance/proposals/how-to-change-a-pre-propose-module.md

 Adding and disabling proposal modules is not common, and can be dangerous, and thus is not easily supported by the UI, but it is not hard to do with a little bit of time.

 {% hint style="warning" %}
 Be careful, the DAO will be bricked and all assets will be locked if the pre-propose module is misconfigured.
 It is best practice to ensure at least one is functioning before disabling another.
-Or, better yet, just add an entirely new proposal module and then disable the existing one, instead of trying to change the pre-propose module.
+Ideally, add an entirely new proposal module with the pre-propose module configured how you want it, test that it works by passing and executing a proposal, and then disable the old one (instead of trying to change the pre-propose module on your only working proposal module).
 {% endhint %}

 ## Guide